Printivo/scripts/README.md

-# scripts
+# Scripts
-House scripts used for automation
+Houses scripts used for automation